DrakerDG/Traffic-Lights/README.md

 Any contribution should align with these principles.

 ## Final note
-“If this work helps improve understanding or development of the RMC-TRACER robot on the line follower running, it has fulfilled its purpose.”
+“If this work contributes to improving the understanding or development of simulation in Webots or the real use of robots with the use of artificial vision, it will have fulfilled its purpose.”

 ---